Neighbours: The Finale: Fan response

 Fans praised the final episode of the series, including its wrapping up of storylines and reintroduction of former characters.
 In a study conducted by Dr Adam Gerace of CQUniversity shortly after the final episode aired in Australia and the UK, fans reported that they had experienced considerable feelings of grief and loss at the end of the series, but that they were grateful for what the series had given them.
 It was also found that an important influence on fans' upset was the extent to which they had formed strong connections and bonds with their favourite characters (termed a parasocial relationship).

 Accolades

 In 2024, Herbison received a nomination for Best Script for a Television Serial for Episode 8903 at the 56th AWGIE Awards.

 Aftermath

 Discussions with potential broadcast partners for Neighbours had been held throughout 2022 and were ongoing with five interested parties, including Amazon Freevee, at the time of the finale's broadcast, unbeknownst to the cast and crew other than Herbison.
 Following the significant reaction to the finale, Amazon finalised plans with Fremantle to co-produce future episodes.
 The series' recommission was announced on 17 November 2022, and it resumed with episode 8904 on 18 September 2023.
+The revived series ran for a further two years, concluding again with episode 9363 in December 2025.